-Camp Carefree offers a free, one-week camping experience to children with chronic illnesses, including cancer.
+Camp Carefree offers a free, 1-week camping experience to children with chronic illnesses, including cancer.
 They also run camps for siblings of chronically ill children, as well as a week for children with a sick parent.

-Camp Fantastic is a weeklong camp for children ages 7 to 17 who have received cancer-specific treatment within the past three years.
+Camp Fantastic is a weeklong camp for children ages 7 to 17 who have received cancer-specific treatment within the past 3 years.
 Camp Fantastic provides classes, recreation, themed adventures, campfires, and other activities and a full staff of medical caregivers.

-Camp Friendship is a weeklong residential camp for children ages 7 to 17 with cancer.
+Camp Friendship is a free, weeklong residential camp for children with cancer.
 The Carol Jean Cancer Foundation also offers programs for children who have a parent with cancer and siblings of children with cancer.
 The Teens “N” Twenties (T”N”T) program is for older teens and young adults, ages 18 to 25, touched by cancer and includes a travel camp, weekend programs, and support activities.

 Camp Rainbow Gold is a free summer camp for kids with cancer, as well as siblings and families.
 These camps take place in the Sawtooth National Forest near Ketchum, Idaho, and give campers the opportunity to fish, hike, do crafts, and make lasting friendships.
 Camp Rainbow Gold also provides a college scholarship program and a teen support group.